Change Your 1990s and Early 2000s Lighting

 RELATED: Subway Tile Inspiration

 The bottom line is that when lighting is good, it’s really good, and that’s a total game changer.
-Sure, there are likely still major improvements to make to bring your 90s-era home totally up to date (laminate countertops, anyone??), but trust us when we say that lighting is essential.
-It might seem small compared to the larger revamps on your list, but it makes a world of difference and can, well, help you see the light.
+It might seem like a small thing compared to the larger revamps on your to-do list, but it makes a world of difference and can, well, help you see the light.